thundergolfer/thundergolfer.github.io/collections/_posts/2024-05-12-the-wonderful-llms.md

 layout: post
 title: The Wonderful LLMs
 date: 2024-01-14
-summary: Praise for Chat-GPT after one year of use.
+summary: Praise for ChatGPT after one year of use.
 categories: software culture llms ai
 ---